KohheePeace/udemy-rails-web-dev-tutorial-en/docs/css-guide/01-intro.md

 ![External Css Folder Structure](../img/css-guide/external-css-folder.png)

 ### Summery of 1, 2, 3
-You can see the all 1, 2 and 3 is same.
+You can see that all 1, 2, 3 output is same.

 ## Ref Links
 https://www.w3schools.com/whatis/whatis_css.asp

-#### you can check the difference between each styling way.
+#### you can check the pros and cons of each styling way.
 https://www.hostinger.com/tutorials/difference-between-inline-external-and-internal-css
 https://www.inmotionhosting.com/support/email/outlook/using-css/linking-your-css-to-your-website